galk-research/pddlsim/README.md

 also has methods for modifying state and testing conditions
 - ```test_condition(condition, state)``` - goals are a type of condition
-- ```apply_action_to_state(action, state, check_preconditions)``` - modifies the state with the affect of the action
+- ```apply_action_to_state(action, state, check_preconditions)``` - modifies the state with the affect of the action To see all available methods, see the source code for the parser independent representation: `pddlsim/parser_independent.py`
 ## pddl
 - ```domain_path``` - path to domain pddl file
 - ```problem_path``` - path to problem pddl file